Executive-ready PDF

 The job lands in a region-pinned worker.
 Secrets are scrubbed at ingest (regex + entropy).
 Policy, capacity, images, and compliance checks run in parallel.
 Ephemera drafts remediations from redacted findings only.
 No raw manifests ever leave the data plane.

-You get the PDF by email (plus Slack / webhook if configured), and a dashboard link while the artifact still exists.
-A 24-hour countdown begins.
-When it hits zero the raw dump, findings, and PDF are deleted.
-A signed retention receipt is added to your permanent audit trail - aggregate scores and finding counts are kept for trend charts, but no raw finding data survives.
+You get the PDF by email (plus Slack / webhook if configured), and a dashboard link.
+A 24-hour countdown begins on all raw data.
+When it hits zero the cluster dump, raw findings, and PDF are deleted.
+A signed retention receipt is added to your permanent audit trail.
+Aggregate scores, severity counts, compliance coverage, and trend metrics are kept permanently, your dashboard tracks posture over time without ever storing sensitive cluster data.

 No install required.
 CLI is signed, RBAC is published, only needs get/list.